m0nq/build-organizer/README.md

 # Build Organizer - Project

+## Drag & drop json files to organize various build stages in relation to it's phase

 - A brief summary of your approach.
     - I wanted to take as simple of an approach from a users experience as possible.
 A user can both click on the file uploader target area as well as drag and drop files.